Harmony (Elton John song)

-"Harmony" is a song written by English musician Elton John and songwriter Bernie Taupin, and performed by John.
+"Harmony" is a song written by British musician Elton John and lyricist Bernie Taupin, and performed by John.
 It is the final song on the 1973 double album Goodbye Yellow Brick Road.
 The song was recorded in May 1973, at Château d'Hérouville, France.

 In the U.S. in 1974 "Harmony" was released as the B-side of the single "Bennie and the Jets", and in 1980 was released as an A-side in Britain, with "Mona Lisas and Mad Hatters" as the B-side.
 The song has been covered by many artists, including Diana Ross, Zac Brown Band and Jesse Malin.

 Lyrics and music

 The lyrics of "Harmony" seem to be addressed to a lover who has returned to the singer after a long absence.
 He wonders whether she returned to him only because he is the only friend she has left, but expresses his love regardless.
 Although the lyrics are optimistic, writer James Perone points out that aspects of the music, such as a modulation to a minor key, suggest that the singer's happiness may be only temporary.
 The author of The Elton John Scrapbook, Mary Anne Cassata, interprets the song as a "two-minute forty-five second dirge of despair...that somehow soared with hope enough to make Brian Wilson proud."
 Elton John biographer Elizabeth J. Rosenthal interprets the song more metaphorically.
 Rosenthal views the song as being about John's "love affair with music".
 In this interpretation, John is expressing his devotion to harmony, and the "luscious" harmonies in the song are confirmation of this devotion.
 The drawing out of the song's last note suggest to Rosenthal that John's relationship with music will last.

 Rosenthal also notes a relationship between "Harmony" and John's 1998 song "If the River Can Bend".
 She compares lyrics from "Harmony":